-Broccoli heads can be as large as 4 or more inches (10 cm) across, but smaller heads are very flavorful.
-Cut heads with an inch or more of stem attached; both the head and stem is edible.
+- Broccoli heads can be as large as 4 or more inches (10 cm) across, but smaller heads are very flavorful.
+Cut heads with an inch or more of stem attached; both the head and stem are edible.

-Whenever you harvest, it is important to leave 2 or 3 inches (5-7 cm) of stem behind.
+- Whenever you harvest, it is important to leave 2 or 3 inches (5-7 cm) of the stem behind.
 New buds will form on these stems.

-Harvest shoots with a sharp knife and cut stems at an angle so that moisture does not collect on stems allowing fungal diseases to grow.
+- Harvest shoots with a sharp knife.
+Cut stems at an angle so that moisture does not collect on stems allowing fungal diseases to grow.